Daniel-KM/Omeka-S-module-ArchiveRepertory/README.md

 structure consisting of: "item set / item / files", in order to get readable urls for files and to avoid an overloading of the file server.

-See the example of the digitized heritage of the library of [Mines ParisTech].

-This [Omeka S] module is a rewrite of the [Archive Repertory plugin] for [Omeka Classic] by [BibLibre] with the same features as the original plugin.
+This module is compatible with Amazon buckets via the module [Amazon S3].

 Notes